jarry-xiao/pokernow_hud/README.md

 You will need to download all your own logs from pokernow.club after you've finished a session and dump that log into a single directory.
 Modify the config.ini file to standardize the logs (which are really really hard to systematically parse)

+## Getting session results

+Run `python log_parser.py YYYY-MM-DD` to get the results from all games after a certain date.
+Lists are comma-separated

 ## Config Schema

 #### PATHS